-Iron (Fe) can drive Inland Empire Area homeowners crazy with its ability to make its way into a water supply, affecting everything from the metallic taste of food and drink to stains on clothing and fixtures.
+Iron (Fe) can drive Ontario homeowners crazy with its ability to make its way into a water supply, affecting everything from the metallic taste of food and drink to stains on clothing and fixtures.
 Here are the four types of iron found in water supplies, and what you can do about it.

 Red ferric iron is visible to the naked eye